johnmackintosh/cusumcharter/README.md

 #> 11  5      4  1      0            4
 ```

-## CuSum control limits
+## CUSUM control limits

 Two additional functions allow you to calculate control limits from a
-single vector and plot a CuSum chart with control limits.
+single vector and plot a CUSUM chart with control limits.

 ``` r
 test_vec3 <- c(1,1,2,3,5,7,11,7,5,7,8,9,5)